 If this early flowering is not warded off, the mums are unlikely to flower again.
 Pinch off these buds and then water well and fertilize.
 Water-stressed mums are the most likely to develop premature flower buds.

-Extending Florist Mum Life
+Extending Garden Mum Life

 Choose plants with healthy foliage and no wilting stems or blooms, and avoid plants with insect damage.
 Select a variety of plants in various stages of bloom for a continuous display.
 For example, choose a few plants almost in full bloom, others that have very tight unopened buds and some in between.